riscv-steel/riscv-steel/docs/source/quick-start-guide.md

-RISC-V Steel comes with a [Hello World Project](https://github.com/riscv-steel/riscv-steel/tree/main/hello-world) to quickly get you started in hardware development with the core.
-The project is designed to provide you with some basic elements for your own projects as the core alone does not form a complete system.
-In this guide, we'll show you how to run the project on the [Arty A7-35T](https://digilent.com/shop/arty-a7-artix-7-fpga-development-board/) development board, which was chosen because it is a relatively popular platform among hardware developers.
+## Introduction

+The easiest way to get started with RISC-V Steel is to modify its [Hello World Project](https://github.com/riscv-steel/riscv-steel/tree/main/hello-world).
+It runs on RISC-V Steel a simple program that sends the classic "Hello World!" message to your computer over UART protocol.
+This guide shows how to implement this project on an [Arty A7-35T FPGA board](https://digilent.com/shop/arty-a7-100t-artix-7-fpga-development-board/), but you can implement it on other FPGAs from the source files by following similar steps.

-We want to create versions of this guide for other FPGAs and development boards, so if you want to have this guide ported to another platform please let us know by opening a [new issue](https://github.com/riscv-steel/riscv-steel/issues) on GitHub.
+Arty was chosen because it is a relatively popular FPGA.
+If you'd like to have this guide ported to another platform please let us know by opening a [new issue](https://github.com/riscv-steel/riscv-steel/issues) on GitHub.
+We are creating versions of this guide for other FPGA boards and kits.

-## Hello World Project overview
+## The Hello World Project

-The figure below shows the project's main hardware devices and how they interconnect.
-A Hello World design composed of a RISC-V Steel instance, an AXI Crossbar, a RAM memory and a UART unit will be programmed into Arty's FPGA and connected to its UART-USB bridge.
-Then, with a USB cable, you can connect the board to your computer and interact with the Hello World program (loaded into the 8K RAM during programming) from a serial terminal.
+The figure below shows the main hardware devices in the Hello World Project and how they interconnect.
+A RISC-V Steel processor core instance interfaces with a RAM memory and a UART unit through an AXI4 crossbar, and Arty's UART-USB bridge provides the interface between the system and your computer.
+By connecting Arty to your computer via USB cable to you can interact with the Hello World program (loaded into the 8K RAM during programming) from a serial terminal.

 <figure markdown>
   ![](images/hello-world.svg)